onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/TimeoutParticipant.png

-3.13 OFF_LINE handling in ACM
+3.12 OFF_LINE handling in ACM
 -----------------------------
-Runtime marks the participant state with the value 'OFF_LINE' when the participant fails to report the periodic heartbeat, the participant state is then marked as 'OFF_LINE' by the ACM-R after the configured waiting limit is reached.
+Runtime marks the participant state with the value 'OFF_LINE' when the participant replica fails to report the periodic heartbeat, the participant replica state is then marked as 'OFF_LINE' by the ACM-R after the configured waiting limit is reached.
-That scenario might happen when participant is shutdown, in that scenario all on going operations with that participant are marked 'TIMEOUT' due the missing messages back.
+That scenario might happen when participant replica is shutdown, in that scenario all on going operations with that participant are marked 'TIMEOUT' due the missing messages back.

-The user cannot trigger any state change events when participant state is 'OFF_LINE'.
+The user cannot trigger any state change events when all participant replicas state are 'OFF_LINE' (no one is available 'ONLINE').

 .. image:: ../images/system-dialogues/OfflineAcmResult.png

-When a participant state is marked 'OFF_LINE', it might come back ONLINE and the user can trigger state change events to the ACM.
+When a participant replica state is marked 'OFF_LINE', it might come back ONLINE and the user can trigger state change events to the ACM.

 End of Document